ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/hemoglobin/index.rst

     - Value
     - Note
   * - Mean hemoglobin adjustment factor
-    - 0.919325
+    - 0.919325 (95% UI: 0.86, 0.98)
-    - No uncertainty is used in the GBD 2019 code, although a UI is listed in methods appendix as (0.86 - 0.98)
+    - Assume a normal distribution of uncertainty within uncertainty interval (No uncertainty was used in the GBD 2019 code, but the uncerainty interval was reported in the methods appendix).
   * - Hemoglobin standard deviation adjustment factor
     - 1.032920188
-    - No uncertainty is used in the GBD 2019 code
+    - Assume no uncertainty distribution.
+(No uncertainty is used in the GBD 2019 code or listed in the methods appendix).

 Validation Criteria
 +++++++++++++++++++